 Investments may only be made through specified dealers and institutions.
-Investments may only be made through specified dealers and institutions.
 Payment for investments may be made only upon delivery of the securities representing the investments to the clerk/treasurer or, if the securities are not represented by a certificate, upon receipt of confirmation of transfer from the custodian.